ruc-practical-ai/example-reveal-js-presentation/README.md

 #### Viewing HTML Pages Directly in a Browser

-To view HTML pages directly in a browser, simply navigate to the pages of interest and open them with a prefferred web browser.
+To view HTML pages directly in a browser, simply navigate to the pages of interest and open them with a preferred web browser.

 ## License